 We must remember the small infant who came into this world, nursed in the arms of an awestruck teenage girl, who offers hope for all who are lost in the darkness.

 I remember a small conversation I had one day with my then small three-year-old.
 She had been asking questions about God throughout the previous two weeks.
 Her little mind had been filing away names, i.e. Mommy is Heather, the dog is Lilly, the turtle is Donnie, etc. That day she asked, “Who is God?”
 Wow.
 Where do I start to explain God to a three-year-old?

 “He is the Maker of everything.”
 I replied, thinking the beginning might be a good place to start.

 “No, the other God!”
 She came back a little perturbed.

 “Well, it’s the same God…” I started to say, then stopped.
 We’ll save the trinity for another day.

 “He loves me?” she asks.
-We sing the song every night when we tuck her in so I know she knows.
+We sing the song every night when we tuck her in so I knew she knew the answer.

 “Yes.”
-I turned away, thinking our conversation is over and has ended nicely.
+I turned away, thinking our conversation is over and had ended nicely.

 “Because he made you.
 You are his.”

 Yep.
-I’m about to step into the never ending “Why?” spiral.
-I think for a moment, trying to come up with an answer that will close this interrogation.
-The shorter catechism of the Westminster Confession pops into my mind, so I go with it.
+I was about to step into the never ending “Why?” spiral.
+I thought for a moment, trying to come up with an answer that will close this interrogation.
+The shorter catechism of the Westminster Confession popped into my mind, so I went with it.